yuxuanjerrychen01/yuxuanjerrychen01.github.io/_projects/5_project.md

 #### Apr 17, 2025

 I was able to comfortably finish several V1 problems.
 I need to improve my stamina.
-I need steadier pacing and cleaner breathing between attempts.
+I need steadier pacing and breathing between attempts.

 #### May 1, 2025

-First successful V2.
+First successful V2!
 I improved my foot placement and hand positioning.

 #### Jun 3, 2025

 First successful V3!
+A sloper is a specific hand hold that is smooth and round and slippery.
+I hate slopers.

+#### Aug 14, 2025

+Able to comfortably finish several V3s, but getting shut down by the power-heavy ones.
+I need to build my finger strength and core tension.

+#### Oct 31, 2025

+First successful V4!